If you live in a noisy urban neighborhood like me, then you probably know the cost of a quiet and peaceful environment.

 2. Soundproof curtains

 Sound absorbing curtains are made of sound insulating materials which make the curtains two times better than traditional curtains you find on the market today.
+Do these curtains work?
+Read my answer here.

 These curtains are sewed in black liner making them not only absorb sound but also keep out UV ray and sunlight.
 You can use these curtains for your baby room, your house or at work.
 The thick material used also ensures that your room stays warm during those cold winter days while the black liner keeps out heat during summer.